 A decade passed and I endured the same pain each month.
 I scheduled exams and work demands around my cycle, loading up on painkillers when I couldn’t avoid it.
 I graduated from college and law school.
 The pain started to appear more, not just during my period.
 I visited more doctors—well-known GI specialists, OBGYNs, internists, urologists—who found nothing wrong.
 I was the picture of health, they said.
 It was psychosomatic.

-Maybe I should try yoga, meditation, massage.
+Maybe I should try yoga to alleviate menstrual cramps, meditation, massage.

 I should just relax and enjoy my 20s.